More about Samuel Finley Breese Morse

 Here is what Wikipedia says about Samuel Morse

 Samuel Finley Breese Morse (April 27, 1791 – April 2, 1872) was an American inventor and painter.
-After having established his reputation as a portrait painter, in his middle age Morse contributed to the invention of a single-wire telegraph system based on European telegraphs.
+After establishing his reputation as a portrait painter, Morse, in his middle age, contributed to the invention of a single-wire telegraph system based on European telegraphs.
 He was a co-developer of Morse code in 1837 and helped to develop the commercial use of telegraphy.

 Check out the full Wikipedia article about Samuel Morse